BAT019/SkillQube/README.md

 # SkillQube
-An end to end course selling app.
+An end to end course selling and purchasing app.